 (4) For the purposes of this Division each block shall be identified by reference to the number of the block on a plan held at the Department.

+(4A) Without limiting section 9B(1A), a datum must be prescribed by the regulations for the purposes of the determination of the position on the surface of the Earth of a graticular section or a block.

+(4B) Despite subsection (1), the meridians of longitude defining the eastern and western boundaries of a graticular section, and the parallels of latitude defining the northern and southern boundaries of a graticular section, are taken to be at a distance from each other that is other than 1 minute if required as a result of the prescription of a datum under subsection (4A).

 (5) In subsection (2) —

 State includes any area that comes within paragraph (b) of the definition of land in section 8(1).

 [Section 56C inserted: No. 22 of 1990 s.
 15; amended: No. 12 of 2003 s.
-9.]
+9; No. 39 of 2022 s.
+8.]

 57. Grant of exploration licence